rodriguezmatid/Safe-Looping/README.md

 ### 1. datasets.py

-This module is responsible for loading all datasets downloaded from Giza, including daily exchange rates, indices, and data on daily deposits and borrows from Aave.
+This module is responsible for loading all datasets downloaded from Giza, including daily exchange rates, indexes, and data on daily deposits and borrows from Aave.

 #### Key Features:
 - **Data Import:** Load multiple datasets into the Python environment.